iishapandey/SMEAR-MoE-ASR/README.md

 #  Citation
-You can refer to the paper for more results.
+You can site us using:
 ```
-@article{ma2024embarrassingly,
+@article{pandey2026dynamic,
-  title={An Embarrassingly Simple Approach for LLM with Strong ASR Capacity},
+  title={Dynamic Multi-Expert Projectors with Stabilized Routing for Multilingual Speech Recognition},
-  author={Ma, Ziyang and Yang, Guanrou and Yang, Yifan and Gao, Zhifu and Wang, Jiaming and Du, Zhihao and Yu, Fan and Chen, Qian and Zheng, Siqi and Zhang, Shiliang and others},
+  author={Pandey, Isha and Mittal, Ashish and Bahuguna, Vartul and Ramakrishnan, Ganesh},
-  journal={arXiv preprint arXiv:2402.08846},
+  journal={arXiv preprint arXiv:2601.19451},
-  year={2024}
+  year={2026}
 }
 ```